zdravkov/kendo-docs/web/grid/appearance.md

 ## Height

 By default the Grid has no height and expands to fit all table rows.
-For historical reasons, the [Grid MVC wrapper](/aspnet-mvc/helpers/grid/configuration#scrolling) applies a default height of 200px to its data area when widget scrolling is enabled.
+For historical reasons, the Grid MVC wrapper [applies a default height of 200px to its data area]](/aspnet-mvc/helpers/grid/configuration#scrolling) when widget scrolling is enabled.

 A height can be set to the Grid in one of the following ways: